RooseveltTech/mlsa-social-impact/Prototype.md

 ## Project: GreenAir-Your Personal Plant Companion
 <hr/>

-### Frontend Design
+### 1. Frontend
-The frontend of this application is built using the following technologies hosted on Vercel
+The front-end of this application is built using the following technologies hosted on Vercel
 1. Next JS (Typescript)
 2. Tailwind
 3. Flowbite Design